gkono-splunk/o11y-lambda-workshop/README.md

 ### Splunk Observability Workshop Instance, Access Token, Realm
 The Observability Workshop is most often completed on a Splunk-issued and preconfigured EC2 instance running Ubuntu.

-Your workshop instructor will provide you with the following:
-- Credentials to access your assigned workshop instance.
+Your workshop instructor will provide you with the credentials to your assigned workshop instance.

+Your instance should have the following environment variables already set:
+- **ACCESS_TOKEN**
+- **REALM**
-- The Splunk Observability Cloud _**Access Token**_ and _**Realm**_ for your workshop.
+  - _These are the Splunk Observability Cloud **Access Token** and **Realm** for your workshop._
+  - _They will be used by the OpenTelemetry Collector to forward your data to the correct Splunk Observability Cloud organization._

 > [!NOTE]
 > _Alternatively, you can deploy a local observability workshop instance using Multipass._

-> [!NOTE]
-> _The **Access Token** and **Realm** will be used by the OpenTelemetry Collector to forward your data to the correct Splunk Observability Cloud organization._

 ### AWS Command Line Interface (awscli)
-The AWS Command Line Interface, or `awscli`, is an API used to interact with AWS resources.
+The AWS Command Line Interface, or **awscli**, is an API used to interact with AWS resources.
 In this workshop, it is used by certain scripts to interact with the resource you'll deploy.

+Your Splunk-issued workshop instance should already have the **awscli** already installed.

 - Check if the **aws** command is installed on your instance with the following command:
   ```bash